2KAbhishek/tdo/README.md

 ## ✨ Features

-- Can help you manage a daily log, todos, journal and notes
+- **Unified Note System**: Manage daily todos, journal entries, and long-term notes in one organized system with intuitive navigation
-- Review pending and upcoming todos, past journal entries and more
+- **Natural Language Dates**: Use expressions like `tomorrow`, `next-friday`, `2-weeks-ago`, or `2025-12-25` instead of calculating offsets manually
+- **Fuzzy Search**: Interactive search powered by fzf with syntax highlighting to quickly find and review any note
-- Integrates with git to commit and backup your notes automatically, check [tdo.nvim](https://github.com/2kabhishek/tdo.nvim) for neovim integration
+- **Git Integration**: Automatically commits and backs up your notes with timestamps for seamless sync across devices
-- Has interactive fuzzy searching capabilities powered by fzf
-- Can integrate with other tools in pipes and subshells for extended functionality
-- Supports all editors, set `$EDITOR` to your choice
+- **Editor Flexibility**: Works with any editor through `$EDITOR` - vim, emacs, vscode, includes [neovim integration](https://github.com/2kabhishek/tdo.nvim)
-- Integrates with AI agents and workflows with MCP, provided by [mcp-tdo](https://github.com/2kabhishek/mcp-tdo)
+- **AI & Automation**: Integrates with workflows, pipes, subshells, and AI agents through [mcp-tdo](https://github.com/2kabhishek/mcp-tdo)

 ## ⚡ Setup